 Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment. – Buddha

 The artwork below is my first effort to do mindfulness exercise.
-This sketch shows a very famous street of Wellington known as Tinakori Street.
+This sketch shows a very famous street in Wellington known as Tinakori Street.
 And believe me guys, I am not an artist by profession.
 If I can do it, anybody can do it.